by Texas Homesteader

 Adjusting Solar Cooking Times For Cloud Cover

-Although the cloud cover will keep the oven from reaching hotter temps, thankfully since I’m just making pumpkin puree I can still use my solar oven today.
+Although the cloud cover will keep the oven from reaching hotter temps, thankfully since I’m just making pumpkin puree it doesn’t really matter.
 Temperatures for cooking pumpkin shouldn’t be too finicky about the specific heat.
 I just need it to get hot enough to cook it until it’s soft.

 So now I’ll prepare my home-grown produce to feed us.
 I took my pretty little pumpkins and cut them in half and scooped out the seeds.
 Since this is an heirloom pumpkin variety I saved some of those seeds to plant next year.
 Heirloom seeds will produce the same results year after year whereas seeds from hybrid varieties will not come back true to the mother plant.